QBI-Software/NEURON-tutorial/lessons/complex.md

 ![igraph] ![iclamp_axis]

-#### Creating a Space Plot

-A space plot allows you to view the changes in conductance along a section.

-1. To create a space plot, select **Shape plot** from the **Graph** menu in the NEURON Main Menu.
-1. From this window, you can select from the plot menu with the *right mouse button*.
-1. Select a **Space Plot**.
-1. By default, voltage is the variable to plot, but you can change this with the **Plot What?** menu item.
-1. The plot shown is a schematic of our neuron so just looks like a straight line.

-![space1]

-1. To create the space plot graph, you need to select a section of the neuron to include in the space plot by clicking the left mouse button at the beginning of the section, dragging the mouse across the section you want to plot (while holding the mouse button down), and releasing the mouse button when you have covered the sections you want to plot.
-A line will appear from where you first clicked the mouse button to the current location of the pointer.
-When you release the mouse button, the sections you selected will be highlighted in colour, and a new window with the space plot will be opened.
-1. Press the **Init &amp; Run** button in the **RunControl** window to see the space plot in action.
-1. You may have to zoom in with **right-click menu -> View... -> View = plot**

-![space2]

-2. You can rotate the axes by selecting **3D Rotate** from the **Graph Properties menu**.
-3. The middle mouse button is used to move the whole representation.

 #### 5C: Run the simulation

 Now we have a whole rig:

-![iclamp_rig]

 1. Open **Tools -> RunControl**
     1. Set `Tstop` to `1000` ms. This makes our recorded period 1000 ms long.
     1. Increase the IClamp amplitude to `2nA`
     1. Hit **Init &amp; Run** in the **RunControl** window.
 What do you see?

+![iclamp_rig]

 1. If part of the trace is missing, right-click on the graph, select **View...** and **View=plot** to rescale

+#### 5D: Creating a Space Plot

+A space plot allows you to view the changes in conductance along the neuron.

+1. To create a space plot, select **Shape plot** from the **Graph** menu in the NEURON Main Menu.
+1. From this window, you can select from the plot menu with the *right mouse button*.
+1. Select a **Space Plot**.
+2. You can rotate the axes by selecting **3D Rotate** from the **Graph Properties menu**.
+3. The middle mouse button is used to move the whole representation.

+![space2]

+1. To create the space plot graph, select a section of the neuron to include in the space plot by clicking the left mouse button at the beginning of the section, dragging the mouse across the section you want to plot (while holding the mouse button down), and releasing the mouse button when you have covered the sections you want to plot.
+(In our diagram, we have selected from top to bottom)
+1. When you release the mouse button, the sections you selected will be highlighted in colour.
+1. A new graph will appear representing voltage vs distance. (*By default, voltage is the variable to plot, but you can change this with the Plot What? menu item*)
+1. Press the **Init &amp; Run** button in the **RunControl** window to see the space plot in action.
+1. You may have to zoom in with right-click menu, then **View... -> View = plot**

+![space2]

 ### STEP 6: Save Me